Khristina Chess

 Junior Missing by Khristina Chess

-Why You’ll Love It - Domestic Abuse & Relationship Violence
+Why I Love It - Review

 The story starts as sixteen-year-old Grace Keegan, darling of the child pageant world with a bright future, is missing.
 At first, police assume she ran away.
 But when they find her abandoned phone along the highway, the truth becomes far more terrifying.